svn2github/ninjafirewall/trunk/readme.txt

 = 3.4 =

-* NinjaFirewall can now be installed in two different modes: either "Full WAF mode" (via the PHP `auto_prepend_file` directive, as usual) or "WordPress WAF mode" (via the `wp-config.php` script).
-See our blog for more info: http://nin.link/wafmode/ .
+* NinjaFirewall can now be installed in two different modes: either "Full WAF" mode (via the PHP `auto_prepend_file` directive, as usual) or "WordPress WAF" mode (via the `wp-config.php` script).
+See our blog for more info: http://nin.link/wafmode/
 * Added two options regarding the new WP REST API: to block any access to the API (see "Firewall Policies > WordPress REST API") or only username enumeration (see "Firewall Policies > Protect against username enumeration").
-* Added an option to block serialized PHP objects found inside a GET or POST request, cookies, user agent and referrer variables. (see the "Firewall Policies > PHP" section).
+* Added an option to block serialized PHP objects found inside a `GET` or `POST` request, cookies, user agent and referrer variables. (see the "Firewall Policies > PHP" section).
-* Added an option to send a notification to the administrator when NinjaFirewall detects and blocks a privilege escalation attempt (see the "Event Notifications > Administrator account" section)
+* Added an option to send a notification to the administrator when NinjaFirewall detects and blocks a privilege escalation attempt (see the "Event Notifications > Administrator account" section).
 * The "File Guard" files/folders exclusion list can contain now up to 255 characters (vs 155 previously).
-* Updated Anti-Malware signatures.
+* Updated "Anti-Malware" signatures.
 * Several small fixes and adjustments.
 * [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.